redboul/info4-gl-packaging/WORKSHOP.md

 ## Prerequisite

+### Local

 Take a look at the [Readme file](./README.md) to have your machine correctly setup to do the workshop.

+### Codespace

+In Github, click on the **Code** button and then on the **Codespace** panel.
+Then, click on _Open Codespace on main_ button.
+Choose **Open in browser**

+It opens the VS Code IDE in the browser in a virtual environment.

 ## Build an application

 Open the *rest-app* project into your favorite IDE (Eclipse/Sublime/VSCode/...) with a minimal Java text Formatting.
+**Even if you are in Codespace!**
+This document uses _localhost_ as hostname assuming the commands are run on your local machine.
+When using Codespace or Gitpod, replace the hostname with the codespace host as suggested by the tooltips.

 Look at the `Application.java` to see the Spring App.
 A very simple HelloWorld app is in the `HelloController` class.